-The next day, while the boys were napping with Emily at the campsite, I took the girls trail riding on the same Nature Trail we hiked that morning.
+The next day, while Emily and Ian were napping at the campsite, I took the girls trail riding on the same Nature Trail we hiked that morning.
 There were a few points where Sophia (8yo) needed to walk her bike as the elevation with all of the tree roots proved too difficult, but for the most part, it was an easy ride.

 When we finished the trail, we decided to bike more of the park.
 We rode over to the second boat ramp, amphitheater, and explored the Hill Homestead Well.

 Fishing at Fairfield Lake